-The current health crisis is accelerating digital transformation, but we were living in an increasingly software-driven world long before COVID-19.
-Sam Paris, Vice President Services and Annuities, looks at how cloud and SaaS are transforming how businesses engage with and retain customers and manage their supply chains, and how it is opening up opportunities for creating value at all points along the solutions lifecycle.
+The COVID-19 pandemic has accelerated digital transformation, but we were living in an increasingly software-driven world long before COVID-19.
+Sam Paris, Vice President – Commercial Technology, looks at how cloud and SaaS are transforming how businesses engage with and retain customers and manage their supply chains, and how it is opening opportunities for creating value at all points along the solution lifecycle.

 IDC’s COVID-19 Impact on IT Spending Survey reveals that organisations are still spending on IT through the pandemic, but that investments are increasingly focused on cloud and SaaS.
 The pandemic is forcing end users to embrace software and subscriptions even faster and more strategically.

 This shift is more than transformational – it’s fundamentally disrupting the way the channel operates, engages and transacts.
 In the past, vendors sold devices with in-built software and a maintenance contract.
 Solutions were static in nature.
 When they stop doing their job, they were simply replaced or upgraded.

 By contrast, software solutions are dynamic in nature, with a tendency to continually change.
 The software development cycle is agile, with regular updates, additional modules and new features.
 Software has a life beyond the sale that needs to be managed and maintained to retain customers and extract maximum value from every sale.